Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 During low tide, you can reach it on foot, while during high tide the access is possible only by boat.
 It was a real adventure for us to return to the beach after lunch.
 Hide tide, rough sea, and big waves, unforgettable!

 Try some South-African wines.
-Our choice was Dry Rosé Rock Signature, nice and smooth wine.
+Our choice was Dry Rosé Rock Signature, a nice and smooth wine.

 On the open-air terrace, you can enjoy a fantastic view of the ocean and the beach while drinking cocktails.